"Auden, honey wake up, please." Auden opened her eyes to see her mother standing next to her bed.

 "We're going to Grimmauld Place today," Mrs. Parker answered in response to Auden's sleepily asked question.
 "Or did you forget?"

 Auden yawned.
-Her parents had mentioned going to Grimmauld Place about a month ago, but she hadn't thought about it all that much.
+Her parents had mentioned going to Grimmauld Place about three weeks ago, just after school had ended, but she hadn't thought about it all that much.
 She actually hadn't been given all that much information in the first place.
 All Auden knew was that it was a lot safer for her family, the Weasleys and Harry to be shut inside Sirius' childhood home for the summer.
 "Why are we leaving now?"
 Auden muttered.
 "Can't we leave later?"

-"No, but Fred and I were writing notes to each other."
+"No, but Fred and I were writing notes to each other," Auden answered, rolling onto her back.

 "Well, that explains why you don't want to get up," her mother sighed.
 "It's your own fault."